aaholmes/multiagent-explore/PRD.md

 Robots identify their original travel direction before starting the loop trace.
 They plan a path in that direction away from the island and revert to INITIAL_WALL_FIND or BOUNDARY_SCOUTING upon hitting the next wall.
 If Outer Wall:
 The boundary is considered mapped.
-They transition to CENTRAL_SCAN.

-Phase 4: Central Island Scan

-The robots identify a central line/path through the newly mapped area.
-They move together along this path to the other side, mapping any large central obstacles they find.
-Upon completion, they transition to INTERIOR_SWEEP.
+They transition to INTERIOR_SWEEP.

-Phase 5: Coordinated Interior Sweeps
+Phase 4: Coordinated Interior Sweeps

 The robots identify the current complete frontier between the explored interior and unexplored interior.
 They divide the frontier (e.g., each takes the half closest to it).